 Your well-woman visit is an opportunity to check in on your health, have preventive health screenings, and talk to your doctor about any health concerns.
-Kenneth Konsker, MD, FACOG, and Nadina Tackore, MD, at Lucina Women's Health and Midwifery, with two locations in Boca Raton, Florida, provide well-woman exams for patients of all ages, from adolescence through menopause.
+The team at Lucina Women's Health and Midwifery, with locations in Boca Raton, Pompano Beach, and Boynton Beach, Florida, provides well-woman exams for patients of all ages, from adolescence through menopause.
 Call Lucina Women's Health and Midwifery, or schedule your next well-woman exam online today.

 It’s essential to check in on your health from time to time.
 Many health conditions don’t cause symptoms in their early stages or develop so gradually that you might not notice a problem right away.

 During a well-woman exam at Lucina Women's Health and Midwifery, your doctor provides health screenings that can identify diseases in their early stages.
 They also compare your health and wellness to data form prior appointments and can detect changes.
 Early detection of health problems helps you get the necessary treatment to restore and protect your health while reducing the overall disruption to your life.

 After you check in with the friendly office staff at Lucina Women's Health and Midwifery, a member of the clinical team takes you to the examination room.
 They check your blood pressure, weight, and temperature.

 Then you meet with your doctor, who asks you about your current health, any changes, symptoms, or concerns.
 They listen to your heart and lungs and feel your abdomen for any abnormalities.
 Your doctor also performs a pelvic exam and checks your breasts.

 If necessary, your doctor also performs a Pap smear to check for abnormal cervical cells.
 Depending on your age and risk of breast cancer, you might also need a mammogram.
 For your convenience, Lucina Women's Health and Midwifery offers on-site digital mammograms.